-With their showy flowers, lush foliage, and striking color choices, it's no wonder that hydrangeas are favorites of gardeners across the country (and across the pond).
+With their showy flowers, lush foliage, and striking color choices.
+It's no wonder that hydrangeas are favorites of gardeners across the country (and across the pond).
 But we've found that many gardeners feel stumped when it comes to how to best care for their hydrangeas.
 For some, hydrangeas have gotten a bad reputation for being fussy.
-But if you choose a hardy, reliable variety and plant it in the right spot, you'll find that growing hydrangeas is really easy (we list the best easy-care hydrangeas at the bottom of the story).
+If you choose a hardy, reliable variety and plant it in the right spot, you'll find growing hydrangeas is easy.
+(We list the best easy-care hydrangeas at the bottom of the story).

-Gardening is much more fun and relaxing when you feel confident in your approach, and of course when you get to enjoy your beautiful results.
+Gardening is much more fun and relaxing when you feel confident in your approach.
+Of course when you get to enjoy your beautiful results.
 So, we're delivering a clear how-to guide for hydrangea care to help you do just that.

 Table of Contents